NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

 then the output LAS file will be created in respect to this datum.
 Otherwise raw :math:`x,y,z` values will be saved.

+The point cloud triangulation error can be saved, if desired, in the LAS ``intensity`` field.

 Example usage:

 ::